sjofna/GitHubifycode/main_driver_guide_rough.md

 ### 1.3 Set File Paths

 This step is important as it will ensure that all inputs are coming from the correct folder and outputs will all be collected into one location for easy future access.
 Be sure to modify the input `main_in` and output `main_out` paths with personal paths.
-Temporary paths `tmp_path` can also be used _(reason??)_
+Temporary paths `tmp_path` are set up as to not polute the main output path with temporary files.

 ---